dola578/Head-Circumference-Measurement-Using-a-U-Net-Architecture-with-ResNet101-Backbone/README.md

 After that, the annotations of the training data were filled/masked using Flood Fill algorithm.
 The ```masking_annotations.ipynb``` can be run and the masked annotations will be stored in a directory named ```masked_annotations.```

-Moving on, the ```Preprocessing - flipping, resizing, rotation, gamma correction``` section from ```HC.ipynb``` can be run to perform flipping, resizing, rotation and gamma correction on the training data.
+Moving on, the ```Preprocessing - flipping, resizing, rotation, intensity based transformation``` section from ```HC.ipynb``` can be run to perform flipping, resizing (256x256), rotation and some intensity based transformation on the training data.

 # Training
 1. The ```Training Loop``` section in ```HC.ipynb``` can be run for training the model.
 Run the ```Unet with resnet101 as backbone``` and the ```Dice loss + Binary cross-entropy loss``` section in the same python file first.
 These are the parameters used in the training loop: